kmaasrud/vmc/report/secs/03_method.md

 ### Computation of the two electron system

-The minimum energy of the system is computed and compared to Taut's work[@cite taut].
+The minimum energy of the system is computed and compared to Taut's work <!-- [@cite taut] -->.
 In addition, the mean distance between the two electrons and the onebody density is calculated for the best variational parameters.
 These results are also compared with the results form the same computations, where only the pure harmonic oscillator wavefunctions are used, and where pure HO wavefunctions are used but without the Jastrow factor.

 Lastly the expectation value for the kinetic energy is calculated with $\omega \in {0.01, 0.05, 0.1, 0.5, 1.0}$.